Partner Services Basics

 If you are diagnosed with HIV or certain sexually transmitted diseases, Partner Services is a process by which your sex and/or needle sharing partners are notified that they may have been exposed to an infection and need to be tested.

-• Dual Disclosure – you notify your partner in the presence of and with the assistance of a counselor.
+Dual disclosure is when you notify your partner in the presence of and with the assistance of a counselor.
 The counselor supports you during the process and can answer questions from your partner.

-• Self-Disclosure – you notify your partners and bring them in or encourage them to come in for testing and treatment.
+Self-disclosure is when you notify your partners and bring them in or encourage them to come in for testing and treatment.
 A counselor will help you plan and practice what you are going to say.
 If your partners don’t come in for services, however, you will be asked to identify them so the health department can contact them.
-Some people prefer self-disclosure; however, it does not protect your identity and you have to deal with the possible negative reactions from your partners.
+Some people prefer self-disclosure; however, it does not protect your identity, and you have to deal with the possible negative reactions from your partners.

 Yes.
 You may have heard it called Partner Notification, Contact Tracing, or Disclosure Assistance Services.
 There are materials available that address “Disclosure Assistance Services” or Partner Services.
 Poster may be obtained to display in clinic settings and medical providers’ offices, and postcards are available for clients to share with partners and colleagues.